-Other plastic models
+Other plastic model aircraft

 This Revell 1/32nd scale ASK-21 sailplane, here in the colours of the US Air Force Academy, comes without pilots, which is unfortunate.
 It is one reason I photographed it from below.
 Another reason is that its rudder is missing–along with other parts including a tailplane of my 1/48th scale BAC Lightning.
 Where do these part go?